 In 1940, the company, O.C.
 Rudolph and Sons, Inc., was founded by Otto Curt Rudolph.
 He imported microscopes and other scientific instrumentation and later designed and manufactured instrumentation for universities and laboratories.
 In 1970, the company changed its name to Rudolph Research Corporation.

 Rudolph introduced the industry’s first production-oriented ellipsometer for thin-transparent film measurements in 1977 and has consistently led the industry through innovative product developments that surpass those of the competition.

 In June 1996, Riverside Partners and Liberty Partners made major investments in Rudolph to support its expansion in the semiconductor metrology market.
 Coincident with the new partnership, Rudolph changed its name from Rudolph Research to Rudolph Technologies to reflect its new strategic focus and plans for metrology in the 21st century.
-In November 1999, Rudolph became a public company trading on the NASDAQ.
+In November 1999, Rudolph became a public company and now is currently trading on the NYSE.

 For opaque film characterization, Rudolph brought the revolutionary PULSE™ Technology to the fab floor.
 Since its introduction, over 200 systems have been sold to over 35 companies.
 PULSE has helped all of the top semiconductor manufacturers ramp copper processes quickly and keep production in control twenty-four hours a day, seven days a week.

 In July of 2002, Rudolph acquired ISOA, a supplier of inspection and classification systems.
 A merger with August Technology was completed in February of 2006, and solidified Rudolph’s position as a major player in macro defect detection and analysis.